 After 60 years, the ceiling — with financial help from the State of Florida, Division of Historical Resources and the Historic Preservation Board — was professionally conserved and cleaned.

 So when you visit Wakulla Springs Lodge and take the famous river tour, or walk on the Sally Ward and Millie Frances nature trails, don’t forget to look up at the ceiling when you return to dine or stay overnight.
 Once you get an overall feeling for the ceiling — one of Florida’s folkart jewels — you’ll agree that whether you are dining in the Ed Ball room or staying in one of the historic 27 guest accommodations at the hotel, the ceiling adds another pleasant aspect to this National Historic and Archaeological District.

 A new history book with full color pictures of the lodge ceiling has been published.

 “Art and Marble in a Florida Swamp: A New Deal for Wakulla”

 Photography: Richard Brunck, David Moynahan, Bob Thompson

-Contact us for information on lodging, restaurant, catering, and events.
+Please visit the Wakulla Springs Lodge website for more information or for lodging, restaurant, catering, and events.